KevinUSCU/quoi-server/README.md

 Returns: that user's token in a key/value object { Auth: token }

 Update
-Requires: a valid token, body with either/both { email, password }
+Requires: a valid token from the user, body with either/both { email, password }
 Returns: the user id on success

+#### Route Protection:
+* isUser: verifies that provided token belongs to an existing user or admin in the database
+* isAdmin: verifies that provided token belongs to an existing admin in the database
+* matchesThisUser: verifies that the provided token matches an existing user/admin in the database, and that their id matches the userId in the requested route
+* matchesThisUserOrAdmin: verifies that the provided token matches an existing user/admin in the database, and that their id matches the userId in the requested route *OR* that the token belongs to an admin without requiring an id match